alexandreweiss/mpe-poc/README.md

   - Two VPCs, each with an Aviatrix spoke in second region,
   - Each spoke is peered with its regional transit.

+- An Aviatrix VPN gateway is deployed along the spoke1 to be able to enter the dataplane
+  - Default user is vpnuser

 # Requirement

 - At least one AWS account able to create AWS EC2 identity